 July 2025

-extensionWELCOME TO MONTHLY THROUGH LINES Hey all - I'm Simon here with Chromatic Yoga.
-For the past five years, I’ve been diving deep into the system of Chromatic Yoga with Matt Giordano, and it’s completely transformed not just how I practice, but how I teach.
-Using...
+WELCOME TO MONTHLY THROUGH LINES Hey all - it's Simon here from Chromatic Yoga.
+For the past five years, I’ve been diving deep into the system of Chromatic Yoga with Matt Giordano, and it’s completely transformed not just how I feel in my practice, but how I approach...

 read more